yjyale/palmquist/README.md

 Configuration
 --------------

-Copy the contents of file db.properties to db.prop (under src/main/resources)
+Specify the path to the properties file in DatabaseInitializer class.
+Specify either db.prop for brothers or aws.prop for AWS EC2 instance.

-Just add username and password to the SqlServer database.
+Just add the username and password to the SqlServer database or RDS instance.

 ```
 connection=jdbc:sqlserver://brothers.library.yale.edu:1433;databaseName=test_pamoja